Google Search Scraping Step-By-Step: A Code and No-Code Guide

 Setting the Google Search Results scraper

-With ScrapeHero paid plans, you can also enjoy these features:
+With ScrapeHero paid plans, you also get access to these features:

 • Cloud storage integration: Automatically send your scraped data to cloud services like Google Drive, S3, or Azure.